<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=673356601537536&amp;ev=PageView&amp;noscript=1">

 Microsoft excel homepage

-Excel is the standard alternative to professional project tracking software.
+Excel is the standard alternative to professional job tracking software.
 Excel is known for its:

 • Generality: Tracking finances, planning, and data visualization - you can do a lot in Excel if you know how to do it.